Dawn of the Planet of the Apes: Plot

-Years after the global pandemic of a deadly Simian Flu, the worldwide human population is drastically reduced, with only about one in 500 genetically immune.
-This causes societal collapse among humans.
-The apes, all bestowed with genetically enhanced intelligence by the virus, establish a colony in the Muir Woods near San Francisco.
+In 2026, ten years after a deadly "Simian Flu" pandemic wiped out humanity, humans are nearly extinct, with only about 1 in 500 (0.2%) genetically immune.
+Human civilization was destroyed after societal collapse among humans.
+The apes, all bestowed with genetically enhanced intelligence by the virus, establish a colony in the Muir Woods National Monument near San Francisco, led by Caesar, along with his lieutenants Maurice, Rocket and Koba.

-A group of humans, led by a man named Malcolm, trespass the apes' territory, in search of a hydroelectric dam that would restore power to San Francisco.
-An encounter with the apes, ends with a man named Carver badly hurting the ape Ash.
-Malcolm manages to prevent further escalation, and Caesar, the apes' leader, orders the humans to leave.
-Prompted by Koba, a scarred bonobo, Caesar brings his army to the humans' community as a display of strength.
-Caesar announces to the community that, despite the apes not wanting war, he will fight the humans if he is forced to.
-He demands the humans to stay in their territory.
-Malcolm convinces his fellow leader Dreyfus to give him time to take a small team to the forest, reconcile with the apes and access the dam.
-Eventually, Caesar allows them to work on the generator on the condition that they surrender their guns.
-While working together, Malcolm, his wife Ellie, and his son Alexander bond with the apes.
-The fragile relationship briefly falls apart when Carver is discovered to have kept a hidden gun and is thus forcibly sent away, but it is greatly restored when Ellie, a nurse, effectively treats Caesar's wife Cornelia's illness.
+A group of humans, led by Malcolm, unknowingly enter the apes' territory, searching for a hydroelectric dam that would restore power to their community in the ruined city.
+Carver, a member of Malcolm's group, injures Ash, Rocket's young son, in fear.
+Malcolm manages to prevent further escalation, and Caesar orders the humans to leave.
+Prompted by Koba, Caesar brings his army to the human community as a show of strength.
+Caesar announces that, while the apes do not want war, they will fight to defend themselves; he demands the humans stay in their territory.
+Malcolm convinces Dreyfus, the community's leader, to give him a chance to take a small team to the forest to negotiate with the apes and access the dam.
+Eventually, Caesar allows them to work on the generator, but on the condition that they surrender their guns.
+While working together, Malcolm, his nurse wife, Ellie, and his son, Alexander, bond with the apes.
+The fragile truce briefly falls apart when Carver is discovered to have kept a hidden gun and is thus forcibly sent away, but trust is restored when Ellie saves Cornelia, Caesar's ill wife.